chiefninew/NeuralNetwork/README.md

 # Simple Neural Network with brainjs

-A simple neural network with brainjs to predict what text color should be base on the background color.
+A simple neural network with brainjs to predict the text color base on the background.

 My first attempt to learn neural network.
 Demo: https://jsfiddle.net/chiefninew/t2hrwyo5/35/